Who Is Lucy Hale?

 Hale has appeared on numerous popular television shows as a guest star, including Wizards of Waverly Place, How I Met Your Mother and CSI: Miami.
 Her first recurring role came in 2007, when she was cast in NBC's short-lived re-imagining of the Bionic Woman as Becca Sommers, the younger sister of title character Jaime Sommers.
 The following year, she won the lead role of Rose Baker in the CW’s comedy-drama Privileged, but it was also cancelled after one season.

 Hale broke up with her musician boyfriend Anthony Kalabretta in May 2017.
-She is currently dating Riley Smith, who is her Life Sentence co-star.
+She is currently dating Riley Smith, her former Life Sentence co-star.

 Lucy Hale’s Net Worth

-As of 2018, Hale reportedly has a net worth of $6 million.
+As of 2019, Hale reportedly had a net worth of $6 million.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!